ska-telescope/skampi/docs/src/testing.rst

     vscode-tango-base-test             NodePort    10.107.133.184   <none>        22:*PORT*/TCP                        5m24s
     ...

-Create a new ssh connection on your local machine: `Create SSH connection`_.
+Create new ssh connection on your local machine: `Create SSH connection`_.
 But with this configuration parameters:

 .. code-block:: bash